JFKingsley/squire-redis/README.md

 # Squire-Redis

-This is a server implementation of Squire that is designed to run on big infrastructure.
+This is a server implementation of Squire that is designed to run on scalable infrastructure and sync with multiple servers.

 ## Motivation